nvtkaszpir/k8s-describe-nodes-parser/README.md

 ## Contributing

-Yeah you can try, but be prepare that they will be rejected.
+Yeah you can try, but be prepared that they will be rejected.